openyurtio/openyurt.io/docs/installation/manually-setup.md

 title: Manually Setup
 ---

-This tutorial shows how to setup OpenYurt cluster manually.
-We assume you already have a Kubernetes cluster setup properly.
-If you want to create an OpenYurt cluster from scratch, please refer to [yurtadm docs](./yurtadm-init.md).
+This tutorial shows how to setup OpenYurt control plane components manually.
+We assume you already have a Kubernetes control plane setup properly.

 ## 1. Precondition

-Make sure you already have a Kubernetes cluster with at least one node.
+Make sure you already have a Kubernetes control plane with at least one node.
 We recommend to create your Kubernetes cluster with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) tool.

 ```bash
 $ kubectl get nodes